 We’ve said it before, but it’s worth repeating – employees are your first line of defense when it comes to many cyberattacks.
-With the COVID-19 pandemic causing a rise in phishing attacks and other threats, it’s important that your end users know how to identify potential threats so they can be stopped at the source.
+Phising attacks account for more than 80% of security incidents.
+It’s vital that your end users know how to identify potential threats so they can be stopped at the source.
 Below are the best employee cybersecurity training methods that we at NetGain use both internally and recommend to clients.

 Testing and Training

 In order to understand your employee’s ability to recognize cyber threats, you must test them on a variety of threats such as email phishing, text phishing, and more.
 This testing will allow your organization to find out what your users aren’t familiar with, so you can educate them.
-For example, employees may not know how to recognize when a malicious email is altered to like it is coming from a fellow employee or other internal source, or may not know what to do when an attack is being forceful or threatening.
-Once your organization has this information, you can develop training and ongoing testing to ensure you have optimized employee cybersecurity training.
+For example, employees may not know how to recognize when a malicious email is altered to look like it is coming from a fellow employee or other internal source, or may not know what to do when an attacker is being forceful or threatening.
+Once your organization understands the knowledge gaps of your employees, you can develop training and ongoing testing to ensure you have optimized employee cybersecurity training.

 Interested in a more in-depth conversation on cybersecurity?
 Get advice from a former FBI agent with our on-demand webinar, FBI Insights on Fighting Cybercrime.

 You may be wondering how you can implement this testing and training.
 There are many, many programs available for organizations to leverage.
 A few examples are KnowBe4, Sophos, and Proofpoint.
 At NetGain, our security team uses KnowBe4, due to its worldwide program and constantly updated training.